 Modes of Decision Making:

 In this article, I describe three modes of decision making.
 This is not necessarily a complete list of modes of decision making, and decisions might involve more than one mode.

 Analytical Decision Making.
 A common approach to decision making may be the analytical approach.
 The analytical decision making approach involves logical reasoning.
 A good example of the analytical approach is to list the pros and cons of each decision option, and then decide which option is best based on an evaluation of the pros and cons for each option.
 For example, imagine that you have two job offers.
 You list the pros and cons for each job.
 One job has more pay and vacation time, but you feel there will be more micromanagement and job stress.
 The other job has less pay, but the job seems to be less stressful and you can be highly creative.
 You could assess which job seems to be more positive taking into acount all of the positive and negative aspects of each job.

 Intuitive Decision Making.
-Intuition can be defined as the feeling of knowing something without being able to explain the basis of the feeling.
-With respect to decision making, it would be making a decision based on a gut feeling rather than a logical analysis.
+With respect to decision making, intuition involves making a decision based on a gut feeling rather than a logical analysis.
 You may have a strong feeling about a decision even though you cannot explain why.
 For example, imagine that you had a job interview, and you got an uneasy feeling about the company but you cannot explain why.
 You received a job offer a few days later.
 Based on your feeling during the interview, you decide to not accept the job offer.

 Emotional Decision Making.
 One type of emotional decision making may involve imagining what emotions one may feel after a decision is made.
 For example, imagine that you have the opportunity to accept a new job at another company.
 You imagine how you may feel in your new job.
 You may experience joy in the new job due to being able to be creative.
 On the other other hand, you may also feel regret due to having to move to a new city.
 You could assess whether accepting the new job or remaining in your current job would result in greater happiness.